 15 books to read when you travel around the world

-I’ve been travelling a lot for the past 6 months.
-One of the perks of travelling is that you spend a good chunk of your time in transit.
+I’ve been traveling a lot for the past 6 months.
+One of the perks of traveling is that you spend a good chunk of your time in transit.
 Good use of this time for me is to read.

 This long vacation has been good for me.
 I’ve experienced for the first time in many years how it is to have unlimited free time.
 How it feels to be able to do everything you want, when you want, without being pressed by deadlines and other commitments.
 It felt awesome.

 I haven’t found new wisdom or the meaning of life or whatever, but I found it’s easy to take things slow and enjoy them.
 Below is a list of books I enjoyed reading this summer.

 1. An edible history of humanity - Tom Standage

 An edible history of humanity was one of the most entertaining and educational books I’ve read this summer.

 Tom Standage walks you through the history of humanity, but it doesn’t focus on nations, wars, or important rulers.
 Instead, it focuses on small and long-term changes in the way people produced food, and how these changes affected our history.

 The author walks you through prehistory and how people slowly started to change their lifestyle from hunter-gatherers to farmers.
 Then, millennia later, how the spice trade affected the history of Europe and Asia.
 How bringing potatoes and other crops to Europe increased its population and also freed up manpower to work not only in agriculture.
 How the production of nitrogen fertilizers and the green revolution allowed the doubling of the world population and also increased pollution.

 The book is a bit long, but it’s easy to read and entertaining.

 2. Food, Inc.: Mendel to Monsanto – The promises and perils of the biotech harvest - Peter Kringle